-However, as soon as possible, a relative, friend or solicitor of the deceased should inform the council tax office about the death of an occupant of a property
+We understand that notifying the Council Tax office when someone has died will take second place to the many other arrangements that have to be made; however, as soon as possible, a relative, friend or solicitor of the deceased should inform the Council Tax office about the death of an occupant of a property

 You need to let us know:

-- The name of the deceased persons and the date they died;
+- the name of the deceased person and the date they died

-The name and address of an appointed solicitor if you wish the council to deal direct with a solicitor.
+- the name and address of an appointed solicitor if you want us to deal directly with a solicitor.

 What if I am unable to provide all of this information?

 There is no need to worry.
 If you are providing this information only a short time after a person's death you may only be in a position to give their name and address.
-Further information can always be provided once it is known.
+You can give us more information once you have it.

 How will Council Tax be affected by the death of an adult occupant?

-Following a grant of probate, a further six months exemption is possible as long as the property remain unoccupied and has not been sold or transferred to someone else.
+Following a grant of probate, a further six month exemption is possible as long as the property remains unoccupied and has not been sold or transferred to someone else.

-During this time the council may contact the executors periodically to review entitlement to the exemption.
+During this time we may contact the executors periodically to review entitlement to the exemption.